zgutterm/IBMThink2019/1-CreatingBasicRoutes/README.md

 INFO  Apache Camel 2.21.0.fuse-000077-redhat-1 (CamelContext: jb421Context) is shutdown in 0.044 seconds
 ```

-5. Terminate the route using `Ctrl+C` in the terminal where the route is
+5. Terminate the route execution using `Ctrl+C` in the terminal window where the
-running.
+route is running.
 If you are using JBDS/Eclipse, right click on the project and
 click `Close Project`.

 ## Extra Credit